 A claw hammer has three main functions; hammering in nails, pulling up nails and acting as a lever to pry wood apart.
 When you’re looking for a hammer, it needs to be reasonably heavy to provide more force and a good swing.
 This 16oz (or 453.6g for those of you who use the metric system) is a great place to start.

 2. Adjustable Wrench

 A staple of any tool kit, an adjustable wrench is designed to provide extra torque when tightening or loosening things.
 The beauty of an adjustable wrench is that it becomes whatever size you need, and this offering, again from Ox Professional, has an extra wide jaw to ensure all eventualities are covered.

 If you ever need carry out any electrical work, an insulated screwdriver is an absolute must.
 This mains tester also allows you to safely check if there is a live connection to electricity, making it a non-negotiable item for your toolbox.

 This is something that all homes should have in case of power outages and tripped fuses.
 A torch can also be hugely useful when carrying out household maintenance as it allows you to shed some light into the darkest of nooks and crannies.

 An essential piece of kit for any home, not just if you’re planning on doing some DIY.
-This first aid kit includes bandages, plasters, surgical gloves, forceps and an eyewash bath, so you’re covered for most eventualities!
+Most first aid kit include bandages, plasters, surgical gloves, forceps and an eyewash bath, so you’re covered for most eventualities!

 A real toolbox staple, the trusty hand saw has a number of uses when you’re doing DIY.
 The teeth on this saw are triple ground and impulse hardened, which is ideal for even the toughest of jobs.
 The best feature is the soft grip handle though, because it allows you to keep working as long as you need without becoming uncomfortable.